Skip to content

 Share

-The Composable Storefront is the layer your customers actually see and interact with.
-Everything else in Commerce Cloud — the type system, the extension mechanism, the commerce modules — feeds into it.
-Understanding how the storefront works architecturally helps you make better decisions about customisation, performance, and frontend strategy.
+The Composable Storefront is what your customers actually touch.
+Every other piece of Commerce Cloud (the type system, the extension mechanism, the commerce modules) feeds into this one layer.
+If you don’t understand how the storefront works architecturally, you’ll make bad decisions about customisation, performance, and frontend strategy that haunt you for years.

 TL;DR: The SAP Composable Storefront (formerly Spartacus) is an Angular-based, open-source headless frontend for SAP Commerce Cloud.
 It communicates with the backend exclusively through OCC REST APIs, supports Progressive Web App (PWA) capabilities, server-side rendering (SSR) for SEO, and CMS-driven page composition.
 Mobile commerce reached $2.07 trillion in 2024 — 57% of total e-commerce (Oberlo, 2025).
 The storefront is designed to serve that mobile-first reality.